CpuID/dockerd-ci-proxy/README.md

 By putting a UNIX socket proxy between the volume mapping, we can add extra Docker labels to all newly created images or containers, allowing for reaping/GC by existing methods (eg. `docker container prune --filter 'labelname=xyz'`, or alternate approaches for running containers).
 There is currently no native capability to force adding labels for all operations by a single Docker API client.

-The same rule goes for:
+The same rule goes for (specific API calls):

-- containers
+- containers `/containers/create`
-- images
+- images (builds, not pulls) `/build``
-- networks
+- networks `/networks/create`
-- volumes
+- volumes `/volumes/create`
+- services `/services/create`
+- secrets `/secrets/create`
+- configs `/configs/create`

 Another approach to this is for the native Docker client to support default labels in the client config files.
 Requested upstream [here](https://github.com/moby/moby/issues/33644) - this will only cover using the official Docker CLI client and not alternate clients that talk to the same UNIX socket, which this project would cover.

 ## Parent CGroup

 You can also apply a custom `cgroup-parent` to all child containers so they are grouped, to avoid OOM collateral damage to your other workloads on your container scheduler managed cluster, and "reserve" system resources via your scheduler.
-Eg. you may allocate 25% of memory on a system as "not managed by the scheduler", which you would hand to the CGroup to utilise.

-# Shortcomings

-This won't reserve capacity on the container scheduler (eg. ECS)... which won't be amazing :s

-One potential workaround is just use `ECS_RESERVED_MEMORY` on the ECS agent to reserve say 25% of all memory for non-ECS stuff, eg. spawned containers? and adjust the % based on usage patterns?

-Maybe also consider using a parent cgroup as a "memory pool" for all these random containers, as a way to avoid collateral damage from OOMs? eg. the 25% reserved gets applied to the "parent cgroup", and all containers spawned get thrown in that.
+Eg. you may need 256MB for a Jenkins agent, but you might allocate 2048MB and the child containers will use the surplus when spawned within the same parent cgroup.

+This will be applied for `/containers/create` API calls only (`docker run` effectively).

 ## Parent CGroup Container Startup Example